kaajo/WebCamCap/README.md

+## UPDATE
+This project is no longer maintained.
+I am currently working on a similar project called [RPIMoCap](https://github.com/kaajo/RPIMoCap) with much better architecture.

 ## Project information
 **WebCamCap** is tool for 2D/3D motion capture with active markers (LED diodes) written in C++11.
 It doesn't require any special hardware, just common webcam with VGA (640 x 480) resolution and diffused white LED diodes for best results.